Configuring SNMPv3 Trap Receivers in Python

 SymptomRoot CauseMitigation

-Silent trap drops (no logs)USM key mismatch or unsupported auth protocolVerify key length (12+ bytes for SHA256/AES256).
+Silent trap drops (no logs)USM key mismatch or unsupported auth protocolVerify passphrase length (≥ 8 chars).
 Use snmpget -v3 -l authPriv -u noc_trap_user to validate credentials before deployment.

 UDP buffer exhaustion during stormsSynchronous callback blocks event loopImplement the asyncio.Queue decoupling pattern shown above.
 Tune net.core.rmem_max on Linux to 2097152 for burst absorption.

-High CPU during trap parsingUnbounded MIB resolution or regex-heavy normalizationPre-compile MIB dictionaries.
-Use pysnmp’s MibCompiler to load only required MIBs.
+High CPU during trap parsingUnbounded MIB resolution or regex-heavy normalizationPre-compile MIB dictionaries at startup.
 Offload heavy parsing to worker threads via asyncio.to_thread().

 Deployment Checklist: